 “I keep coming back because of Howard and because I love what I do,” she said.

-eBizDocs will celebrate its 20th year in 2019, and in doing so, it has stumbled into the role of champion for the disabled.
+eBizDocs celebrates its 20th year in 2019, and in doing so, stumbled into the role of champion for the disabled.

 “It was never designed other than a good business model,” said Gross.
 “It was never meant to solve the world’s problems.
 It was about, I have a business need [and] I need to solve it.”